PSSUN/STMinerDoc/source/Tutorial/Zebrafish_melanoma.md

 # Zebrafish melanoma

-The Zebrafish melanoma ST data can be download {bdg-link-primary}`here <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM4838133>`.
+You can download them from [STMiner-test-data](https://github.com/PSSUN/STMiner-test-data).
+You can also download the raw dataset from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM4838133).

 ## Import package